 If we were able to find a solution to this the client also wanted us to also train their personnel in the application of the system to enable them to carry our future work themselves together with ongoing technical support from ourselves.

-The new find new system was to incorporated or embraced the traditional methods previous used on these carriages.
+The new find new system was to incorporate or embraced the traditional methods previously used on these carriages.

 The new system had to be:

 - To train the workshop personnel on how to apply the system themselves.

 - An added problem for us was that the new canvas would have a double row of stitching through the canvas, top centre of the roof which would have to be sealed.

 Fortunately, we have a good reputation for finding solutions to unusual and challenging projects.

 We developed a specification and technical design for a completely new concept for this project by using solvent-free resins to create a really tough yet fully flexible system.

 - A clear solvent-free epoxy primer coat would be applied directly to the timber.